Visitor Visa UK - Apply with Support from Specialist Lawyers

 The documents you provide and eligibility criteria you must meet depend on your exact purpose; those coming to be clinical attachments must meet different requirements from those taking a PLAB test.

-If you work in an academic institution abroad, you can come to the UK on an Academic Visitor visa UK if you are to:
+If you’re a scientist, researcher or work in an academic institution abroad, you can come to the UK on an Academic Visitor visa UK if you are to:

 - Take part in a formal exchange arrangement